Exxon, USW union agree on steps for Texas refinery lockout handover

-Exxon Mobil Corp (XOM.N) and the United Steelworkers union (USW) have agreed to an orderly transfer of the oil company's Beaumont, Texas, refinery to temporary workers if a threatened lockout begins on Saturday, according to people familiar with the talks.
+HOUSTON (Reuters) - Exxon Mobil Corp and the United Steelworkers union (USW) have agreed to an orderly transfer of the oil company’s Beaumont, Texas, refinery to temporary workers if a threatened lockout begins on Saturday, according to people familiar with the talks.

 The two sides have unable to agree to a new union labor contract for the plant, Exxon’s third largest U.S. refinery by capacity.
 If Exxon locks out the union workers, it would be the first time since 1988 that the Beaumont plant workers have gone off the job.